 "The hijaz course was fantastic and it was a great way to start in the maqamat field.
 To be honest it exceed my expectations because the sheikh was following us in every step with extra practices.
 I felt a bit stuck in the first lessons where it was very difficult for me to understand the pattern, but through practice every thing got better.
 Even though I need to keep practicing, my recitation is now better than it was before!"

 This is not a full course outline - rather an overview of some of the topics we’ll cover in this program to give you an idea of what to expect.
-Some topics and concepts will be covered in extensive detail - such as maqam nahawand, and more broadly understanding how maqamat work.
-We won't just “talk” about this, rather we’ll spend most of the course practicing maqam nahawand and seeing in practice how maqamat work.
+Please note that these topics below are based on what we covered in the recent Jan 2021 run of the course - we are making some changes to improve the upcoming May course.
+Some topics and concepts will be covered in extensive detail - such as maqam hijaz, and more broadly understanding how maqamat work.
+We won't just “talk” about this, rather we’ll spend most of the course practicing maqam hijaz and seeing in practice how maqamat work.

 Other topics are more advanced - for example transitioning between maqamat.
 You would only be able to apply this if you can already recite in multiple maqamat.
 So for a topic like this, we’ll introduce and explain the concepts rather than spending several lessons practicing this.